vishrut-b/Satellite-Image-Segmentation-with-Deep-Learning/index.md

 ---

 ## Training & Validation
-We split the data into **85% training** and **15% validation**.
+I split the data into **85% training** and **15% validation**.
 The training happens for 100 epochs on mini-batches of 16 images at a time:

 ```python
 model.compile(optimizer="adam",